-The hardest and steepest section being the trail connecting the first and second lakes, but the reward is the view from the top.
+The hardest and steepest section is the trail connecting the first and second lakes, but the reward is the view from the top.

-These lakes are fed by glaciers resulting is some of the most vibrantly coloured lakes you’ll ever lay your eyes on.
+These lakes are fed by glaciers, resulting in some of the most vibrantly coloured lakes you’ll ever lay your eyes on.
 They are also some of the coldest!

 If the weather isn’t ideal on your drive you may want to skip the hike.
 But the first lake is less than 10 minutes on flat ground from the parking lot so it’s definitely worth visiting.

 Stop 2: Kamloops

 Driving out on the Trans Canada Highway the mountains seem to get bigger and you’ll eventually reach the city of Kamloops.

 Kamloops Lake is a great spot for a walk or a bike ride.
 Stretching out at nearly 30km long, there are tons of trails to take advantage of all with great views.

 Riverside Park is a perfect spot for a picnic with tons of lush green spaces to enjoy on the river’s edge with a full view of the neighbouring mountains.